-Gilbert PD is one of the first departments sharing their data publicly through Gilbert’s Performance Management program.
-Over the next year (and continuing on into the future), Gilbert PD will be monitoring this data to help with making decisions on how best to keep our community safe.
+Gilbert PD is one of the first departments to share its data publicly through Gilbert’s Performance Management program.
+Over the next year (and counting), Gilbert PD will be monitoring this data to help with making decisions on how best to keep our community safe.
 Based on 2021 crime data, Gilbert is the 5th safest city out of the 100 largest cities in the country.
 These statistics reflect our commitment to maintaining Gilbert’s sense of community and safety.

-The following dashboards are available from Gilbert Police Department:
+The following dashboards are available from the Gilbert Police Department:

 Legend: